How Touching Yourself Builds More Muscle

 But we’re talking about building muscle.
 So, to carry on with that discussion.

 More than just a euphemism for eight-grade style hand love, tactile stimulation is a valuable method of muscle recruitment that can help lead to great progress.
-Simply put, tactile stimulation is essentially a way of activating or focusing a muscle by lightly touching it; primarily to increase mental awareness of that area: the much lauded mind-muscle connection.
+Simply put, tactile stimulation is essentially a way of activating a muscle by lightly touching it; primarily to increase mental awareness of that area: the much-lauded mind-muscle connection.

 Touching a muscle at rest makes you aware of it.
 As soon as you lay fingers (especially your own, although others work as well) on your skin you immediately become more attentive to that area of your body; your nerve endings become engaged, your muscles more responsive.

 Likewise, when you touch a muscle that is flexing or working, the effect becomes even greater.
 In terms of weight- training, touching the muscle sends a signal to the brain to help preferentially recruit that muscle for the given task; this obviously helps with the performance of an exercise and the results gleaned thereby.
 Used correctly over time, this will allow you greater overall control of the working of that muscle.

 The use of tactile stimulation, about which we will later speak in greater detail, is in large part designed as a facilitator to increase what has been colloquially called “Mind-Muscle Connection.”
 Before we can discuss the real reasons tactile stimulation is useful, some insight into this mental aspect of things is needed.

 I think a good majority of the problem stems from the language we use.
 The term “lifting weights” is problematic.
 It puts you in the mindset that your sole job is to hoist the weight.
 This is true only in the most general sense.